Pricing and access strategies

 Access to HIV medicines

 Extending access to HIV treatment and care is a priority, particularly in low-income countries where nearly 90% of people affected by HIV live.
-ViiV Healthcare’s access programmes reach 138 countries worldwide and its 16 royalty-free voluntary licences enable generic manufacturers to sell its products to donor agencies and public sector programmes at a significantly reduced price.

 Eliminating lymphatic filariasis

 We are an active partner in one of the world’s biggest and boldest public health initiatives, led by the WHO, to rid the world of lymphatic filariasis (LF).
 It is more commonly known as elephantiasis, a condition with marked hardening and thickening of the skin that frequently accompanies massive swelling in the arms, legs, breasts and genitals.
 The disease is transmitted by mosquitoes and has been one of the principal causes of permanent disability worldwide, affecting more than 120 million people in tropical and sub-tropical areas of Africa, Asia, the Pacific, the Middle East and the Americas.
-Since 2000, we have donated over 8.5 billion tablets to the WHO in the global efforts to help eliminate LF and control intestinal worms.
-14 countries have announced elimination of LF and researchers estimate the number of people at risk of infection of LF has almost halved.
+Since 1999, we have donated over nine billion tablets to the WHO in the global efforts to help eliminate LF and control intestinal worms.
+16 countries have announced the elimination of LF and researchers estimate the number of people at risk of infection of LF has almost halved.

 The little pill that could: one medicine taking on two neglected diseases